TheNinth7/openhab-garmin/docs/index.md

 ## Sending Commands

-Starting with openHAB 5, a built-in JSON-based REST API enables this app to send commands directly—no additional setup required.
+Starting with openHAB 5, a built-in JSON-based REST API allows the app to send commands directly—no extra setup needed.

-For earlier versions (openHAB 4.x), you can either install a backported version of the API or configure a custom webhook.
+For earlier versions, you can either install the backported API (available for openHAB 4.3.x) or set up a custom webhook.

 ### Option 1: Install the Backport

-To enable JSON-based command support on openHAB 4.x, install the backported API bundle.
+To enable JSON-based command support on openHAB 4.3.x, install the backported API bundle.
 Follow the instructions here:

 ➡️ [Backport Installation Guide](https://github.com/florian-h05/openhab-core/releases/tag/4.3.x-command-json)